Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Future Outlook

 \section{Future Outlook}

-The current implementation of TOMCAT is a proof-of-concept, demonstrating the promise of an SEM and TES-based approach to nanoscale tomography.
+The current implementation of MINT is a proof-of-concept, demonstrating the promise of an SEM and TES-based approach to nanoscale tomography.
 The first generation of the tool as shown here achieves spatial resolution comparable to state-of-the-art laboratory X-ray CT instruments, with additional capabilities for spectral imaging.
-TOMCAT also has a clear path forward to further improve spatial resolution, imaging speed, and spectral imaging capabilities.
-These upgrades involve improvements to the hardware, target design, and reconstruction approach, but do not alter the overall TOMCAT concept.
+MINT also has a clear path forward to further improve spatial resolution, imaging speed, and spectral imaging capabilities.
+These upgrades involve improvements to the hardware, target design, and reconstruction approach, but do not alter the overall MINT concept.